stas00/porting/transformers/fairseq-wmt19/README.md

 running both side by side, stepping through with debugger on each side and comparing values of relevant variables - until I found the first divergence.
 I then studied the code, made adjustments inside `modeling_fsmt.py`, restarted the debugger, quickly jumped to the point of divergence and re-checked the outputs.
 This cycle has been repeated multiple times until the outputs matched.

-The first things I had to change is to remove a few layers that weren't used by fairseq and then add some new layers it was using.
+The first things I had to change is to remove a few layers that weren't used by `fairseq` and then add some new layers it was using.
 And then the rest was primarily figuring out when to switch to `src_vocab_size` and when to `tgt_vocab_size` - since in the core modules it's just `vocab_size`, which weren't accounting for a possible model that has 2 dictionaries.
 Finally, I discovered that a few hyperparameter configurations weren't the same.

 I first did this process for the simpler no-beam search, and once the outputs were 100% matching I repeated it with the more complicated beam search.
-Here, for example, I discovered that fairseq was using the equivalent of `early_stopping=True`, whereas `transformers` has it as `False` by default.
+Here, for example, I discovered that `fairseq` was using the equivalent of `early_stopping=True`, whereas `transformers` has it as `False` by default.
 When early stopping is enabled it stops looking for new candidates as soon as there are beam size candidates, whereas when it's off, the algorithm stops searching only when it can't find higher probability candidates than what it already had.
-In their paper fairseq used a huge beam size of 50, which compensates for using early stopping.
+In their paper `fairseq` used a huge beam size of 50, which compensates for using early stopping.

 ## Tokenizer decoder porting

-Once I had the ported`generate` produce pretty similar results to fairseq's I next needed to complete the last stage of decoding the outputs into the human readable text.
+Once I had the ported `generate` produce pretty similar results to `fairseq`'s I next needed to complete the last stage of decoding the outputs into the human readable text.
 Similar to the encoding process, this one was done in reverse.

 The steps were:
 1. convert ids into strings